rsksmart/devportal/docs/05-dev-tools/data/index.md

 sidebar_position: 5
 sidebar_label: Data Indexers
 title: Data Indexing
-description: "How to get started with writing, deploying and testing smart contracts on Rootstock using Hardhat."
+description: "Data indexers act like librarians for blockchain data, organizing and storing information in a way that's easy to access.
+This makes it easier for dApps to get the data needed, which in turn makes dApps faster and more efficient.
+Explore data indexers on Rootstock."
 tags: [hardhat, quick start, developer tools, rsk, rootstock, ethereum, dApps, smart contracts]
 ---

 Data indexers act like librarians for blockchain data, organizing and storing information in a way that's easy to access.
-This makes it easier for dApps to get the data they need, which in turn makes dApps faster and more efficient.
+This makes it easier for dApps to get the data needed, which in turn makes dApps faster and more efficient.

 ## Why are data indexers important?

 * Speed: Indexers provide pre-organized data, saving time and resources.
-* Performance: They help dApps work smoothly, especially when dealing with a lot of data.
+* Performance: They help dApps work efficiently, especially when dealing with a lot of data.
-* Scalability: Indexers allow dApps to handle more users and data without slowing down.
+* Scalability: Indexers allow dApps to handle more users and data.

+## Data Indexers on Rootstock

 <CardsGrid>
   <CardsGridItem